 - Requested: Any Officials may request an observation.
 It may count towards one of the requirements above or may be solely for personal development.
 Scored or Unscored.

 All GLOA officials will be required to be evaluated at least once every three years with a score provided.
 In the initial phase of the program GLOA is working towards completing an evaluation for all of its members.
 The first two types of evaluations require scoring while the third does not.
 Both of the first two types of observations will be fully funded under the program.
 The third will require the official to forfeit his game fee to the observer.
 Officials who request observation may choose to opt out of scoring.
 Any of the evaluations can count as any of the others as long as scores are completed.

 A person being observed may not be observed until at least two weeks has elapsed between observations.
 This period of time will allow improvement, and cooling off to occur between observations.
 Observers will be assigned to games through the Arbiter.
 The observer will notify the official to be observed as well as his partner via email within 48 hours of the assignment being published that an observation has been scheduled and who is to be observed.
 If multiple observations are done on a single official inside a single calendar year different observers will be assigned each time.

-Observers will be required to be at the game for the pre-game as well as a short post game with the official.
+Observers are required to attend the pre-game as well as a short post game with the observed officials.
 The observer should not inject himself in the officials’ pre-game unless asked specific questions.
-The observer will observe one official for 4 quarters.
+The observer will observe all officials for the entire contest.
 At the discretion of the official being observed as well as the referee on the game the observer may make comments at half time or not.
 Observers must submit the observation to their assigned observation partner for review prior to official submittal of the observation.
 After review a copy of the evaluation must be submitted to the Observers Coordinator as well as the official being observed within 48 hours of the observation.